mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 - **All initial page loads were 404s with `index.html`**: It works but it has its side effects which maybe unknown.
 One such example is, running "Lighthouse" page load performance refuses to compute results because `index.html` has a `404 - Not Found` status.

-- **No compression**: Lighthouse also indicated that served content is uncompressed resulting in high volumes of data transfer.

 - **All requests were resulting in a cache miss**: Each cache miss resulted in content being delivered directly from the origin.
 No advantage was being taken from the intermediate caches.
 Mumbai (our primary region) was serving the entire world irrespective of distance.

 ![Static Content Delivery 1.0](/assets/img/2024-02-08-img-05.png)